-SAO requires a copy of all exam material and information no later than one business day in advance, and three business days in advance for University final exams.
+SAO requires a copy of all exam material and information no later than three (3) business day in advance for both semester and final exams.

 9. Where is the exam administered?

 Accommodated exams administered by SAO are given at the SAO Testing Center, University Center room 323, unless another location is designated in advance.